 - Canned beans, lentils, peas, chickpeas

-- Pasta products, such as pea macaroni, rice noodles, bean noodles.
+- Pasta products, such as pea pasta, rice noodles, mung bean noodles.

 - Various flours such as oat flour, rice flour, chickpea flour, potato starch.

-- Tomato paste (variant without citric acid and flavour enhancers)
+- Tomato paste (without citric acid and natural flavors)

 - Honey